 Indian Creek Nature Center conducts regular (annual or bi-annual) prescribed burns of its prairie, oak hickory savanna, and woodlands as part of its land management strategy.
 The organization follows a burn management plan and notifies the Bertram Fire Department of all burn dates.
 Do not call the fire department if you see burning on the Nature Center’s campus on one of the below dates.
 Burns are only conducted if the weather is appropriate and if there are no burn bans in effect.

-The next planned burn date, weather permitting, will be Thursday, March 15, 2018.
+The next planned burn date, weather permitting, will be Saturday, April 7th.
 The map below shows the priority burn areas.
-The first priority prairie to be burned, for the first time since moving into Amazing Space, will be the Christiansen Prairie, right out front of the Nature Center.
 Trails WILL BE CLOSED on these burn dates.

 More information about prescribed burns:

 Prescribed burns have many ecological benefits and help to promote a healthy prairie.

 - Sunlight directly reaches and warms the soil, stimulating germination and growth of native forbs, sedges and grasses

 - Fire creates a natural patchy mosaic, leaving unburned patches and seeds

 - Fire damages or kills invasive trees and shrubs, maintaining the prairie